 • IDS/IPS.
 Our network is gated and screened by highly powerful and certified Intrusion Detection / Intrusion Prevention Systems.

 • Control and Audit.
 All accesses are controlled and also audited.

 • Virus Scanning.
 Traffic coming into Imago Inc. Servers is automatically scanned for harmful viruses using state of the art virus scanning protocols which are updated regularly.

 • Select Employees.
 Only employees with the highest clearance have access to our data center data.
 Employee access is logged and passwords are strictly regulated.
-We limit access to customer data to only a select few of these employees who need such access to provide support and troubleshooting on our customers’ behalf.
+Our server provider limits access to customer data to only a select few of these employees who need such access to provide support and troubleshooting on our customers’ behalf.

 • Audits.
 Audits are regularly performed and the whole process is reviewed by management